As much as we all try to avoid it, conflict happens.

 People prefer to discuss difficult matters with privacy.
 Scheduling 1-to-1 meetings with the person or people involved shows respect and will ease tensions a little.

-In a 1-to-1 situation, you’ll find that people speak more honestly.
+In a 1-to-1 situation, you’ll find that people speak more openly.
 This will help you make progress towards a solution more rapidly.

 Get Tools to Support You

-There are ways to manage these kinds of tricky conversations, techniques for addressing very sensitive subject.
+There are ways to manage these kinds of tricky conversations and techniques for addressing very sensitive subjects.

-You’ll need to possess these sharp communication skills to navigate tricky conversations successfully.
+You’ll need to possess these sharp communication skills when managing conflict.